-The plans outline exactly what is needed to establish two new population sites, one in the Yellingbo to Butterfield area and another around the Coranderrk area, near Healesville.
+The plans outlined exactly what is needed to establish two new population sites, one in the Yellingbo to Butterfield area and another around the Coranderrk area, near Healesville.
 The successful rollout of these plans could see both the available habitat and population of the Helmeted Honeyeater triple in 5-10 years.

-By June 2019 the project will have:
+By June 2019 the project had

 - Developed two detailed habitat restoration plans which outline a clear vision for potential works over the next two to five years (dependent on ongoing funding)